chrisnmorrison/openmastery/learn/java/fundamentals/2D-array-iterating.md

 }
 ```

 We've highlighted the lines that you should pay attention to.
 Remember how we used `i` to iterate over an array?
-Since it's just a variable name, you can name it whatever you want. `i` is just convention.
-For **inner loops**, or loops inside loops, we need a different variable name, since they will be iterating differently.
+Since it's just a variable name, you can name it whatever you want. `i` is just a convention.
+For **inner loops**, or loops inside loops, we need a different variable name, since they will iterate differently.

 Here's the output of the above code.
 See if you can understand what it.